 * The AW109 Power has been complemented by an uprated and slightly stretched variant, the "AW109S".
-Two prototypes were built, the first flying in 2002, and certification was granted in mid-2005, with the variant promoted as the "AW109S Grand" or just "AW109 Grand".
+Two prototypes were built, the first flying in 2002, and certification was granted in mid-2005.
+It was promoted as the "AW109S Grand" or just "AW109 Grand".

 AGUSTAWESTLAND AW109S GRAND: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ main rotor diameter 10.83 meters 35 feet 6 inches tail rotor diameter 1.94 meters 6 feet 4 inches fuselage length 11.65 meters 38 feet 2 inches footprint length 12.96 meters 42 feet 6 inches height (tailfin) 3.44 meters 11 feet 4 inches empty weight 1,655 kilograms 3,649 pounds max loaded weight 3,200 kilograms 7,055 pounds maximum speed 285 KPH 180 MPH / 155 KT ceiling 4,940 meters 16,200 feet range (5 fuel cells) 890 kilometers 550 MI / 480 NMI _____________________ _________________ _______________________

 In early 2010, AgustaWestland unveiled an improved version of the Grand, the "Grand New".
 It has few if any airframe changes, but it features a substantially enhanced avionics suite, including a night vision system, terrain avoidance system, plus an improved "smart" autopilot integrated with the avionics system.
-Production has now been shifted over to the Grand New.BACK_TO_TOP
+The Grand New is now the current production version.BACK_TO_TOP

 * Agusta promoted military variants of the A109 from the outset, but though military forces did purchase the A109A & A109A Mark II, for some time they only obtained them for the utility role, the machines having no major differences from civil versions.
 It seems the Peruvian Army did obtain 12 A109Ks, but it is unclear if these machines had any combat optimizations.